-If you are going to get a handicap you must play on a golf course which has been rated.
+If you are going to establish a handicap, you must play on a golf course that has been rated.

-These days handicaps are measured according to a formula.
-This takes account of the scores you make and the course rating and slope rating of the courses you play on.
+These days handicaps are measured according to a handicap formula.
+This takes account of the scores you make and the course rating, and a slope rating of the courses you play on.
 You can calculate this automatically by using various apps or calculators or on the course computer.

-There are rules about how you fill in scorecards to make sure play is fair, your playing partner must sign your card at the end of the round.
+There are rules about how you fill in scorecards to make sure play is fair.
+Your playing partner must sign your card at the end of the round.
 The scorecard tells you the information you need as you play around the course.
 On the scorecard, you will find what is called the index.
 The index includes the length of each hole.
-(Just to complicate things this is not necessarily the actual length but what the USGA determines is its effective playing length, so a short hole which goes uphill can have a longer length) and its par (par is the number of strokes a competent golfer should take to get the ball in the hole).
+(Just to complicate things, this is not necessarily the actual length but what the USGA determines is its effective playing length, so a short hole that goes uphill can have a longer length) and its par (par is the number of strokes a competent golfer should take to get the ball in the hole).

 You are now on the route to getting a golf handicap.
-You need to play three to five full rounds of golf, filling in a scorecard as you go and ensure your playing partner signs it.
-These are the scores which are used to calculate your first handicap.
+You need to play three to five full rounds of golf, filling in a scorecard as you go, and ensure your playing partner signs it.
+These are the scores that are used to calculate your first handicap.
 All you need to do is report your scores at the course you usually play.

 After you get your first handicap, revisions to your handicap are calculated as the average of the best ten of your previous twenty scores.
-Actually, it is more complicated than that, involving ninety-six per cent of that figure, but we’ll leave that mystery to the calculating apps.
-This formula is not something you need to worry about as courses these days have user-friendly computers where you just feed your scores in and the program gives you a handicap).
-The handicap is calculated according to a fixed formula and take account of the difficulty of the course or courses on which you have played.
+Actually, it is more complicated than that, involving ninety-six percent of that figure, but we’ll leave that mystery to the calculating apps.
+This formula is not something you need to worry about as courses these days have user-friendly computers to feed your scores in, and the program gives you a handicap).
+The handicap is calculated according to a fixed formula and considers the difficulty of the course or courses on which you have played.

 What exactly does a handicap mean?